Christian History Institute: History

+In 2019, Gateway Films/Vision Video became part of the Christian History Institute.
+Vision Video was also founded by A. Kenneth Curtis.
+In 2020, Vision Video launched the streaming service Redeem TV.

 Productions

 Print publications

 Today, Christian History Institute produces study guides on historical subjects, new issues of Christian History magazine, and Christian history videos for DVD and Television.
 It is most well known for producing the ongoing series The Torchlighters: Heroes of the Faith series, in cooperation with Voice of the Martyrs and International Films.
 The Torchlighters is a series animated biographies of Christian heroes for children, which has won numerous awards.

 Film and television

 The organization has produced a number of film and television productions.